PhucNDA/E2E_WordArt_DetRec/README.md

 End2End pipeline for WordArt Text Detection and Recognition (Eng-Vie)

 The pipeline is implemented for UIT-AIChallenge2022 consisting of text detection and text recognition.
-* For detection we use the Mask R-CNN (ResNext101-DCNv2_pretrainedImageNet) for precise segmentation.
+* For detection we use the Mask R-CNN (ResNext101-DCNv2_pretrainedImageNet, finetune ICDAR+WordArt) for precise segmentation.
 * For Recognition we use the VGG_Transformer for accurate OCR.

 Our pipeline achieves State-of-the-art performance reaching top-3 in the public test with the F1 score of 63.33 and 62.56 on private test